matplotlib/matplotlib/doc/devel/min_dep_policy.rst

 We will only bump these dependencies as we need new features or the old versions no longer support our minimum NumPy or Python.

-We should work around bugs in our dependencies when practical.
+We will work around bugs in our dependencies when practical.

 Test and documentation dependencies